GT-CHaRM/CHaRM.Backend/README.md

     Currently, we have experience no errors with the above series of commands.
 If an issue occurs, ensure the commands above were all successfully executed and .NET Core SDK 2.2 successfully installed.
 A restart may be required.

+### Deploying with Docker

+To deploy the database and the backend API with docker, clone the current repository and `cd` into it.
+Then, run `docker-compose up`.
+This will build your backend server code, run the database, and run the backend server.
+Make sure that your `appsettings.json` is configured properly, as mentioned above.

 ### For Information on Running the UI component (what visitors and most users will be purely interacting with)

 https://github.com/GT-CHaRM/CHaRM.UI